astaxie/ngbee/README.md

-bb
+ngbee
 ==

-bb is a tools for quickly generate cms system from github
+ngbee is a tools for quickly generate cms system from github